Where to Stay in Japan: Best Areas and Accommodation for Every Travel Style (2026)

 a.o.mi’s insider note

-One of the most practical tips I give every client — use luggage forwarding between cities.
+Use luggage forwarding between cities.
 For around ¥2,000 per bag, you can send luggage directly from your Tokyo hotel to your Kyoto hotel overnight, and travel on the Shinkansen with just a day pack.
-It makes the journey between cities genuinely enjoyable rather than logistically stressful.
 Most hotels arrange this at the front desk.

 So Where Should You Stay in Japan?